 - Permanent marker

 A staple gun can be bought when you go shopping for the materials you need, but it’s completely optional.
-They can drive strong staples into wood unlike standard office staplers and are great for stapling fabric so it can’t come loose.
-A staple gun with staples included can be bought for close to $15 or so.
+They can drive strong staples into wood unlike a standard stapler and they’re great for stapling fabric securely.
+You can pick up a staple gun for close to $15 or so.

 Will I need a power saw?

 Fortunately, most likely you won’t need a saw.
-In the sections that follow you’ll need to shop for wood, but if your city has a Home Depot or Lowe’s hardware store, the great news is that they offer free wood cuts when you purchase wood!
+In the sections that follow you’ll need to shop for wood, but if your city has a Home Depot or Lowe’s hardware store, the great news is that they offer free wood cutting when you buy wood!
 And that’s also that much less work you have to do, too.

 Metal mounting brackets (straps)